octocloudlabs/supercharge-docs/docs/walt/lab-3.md

 ## Explore VS Code

 You are looking at the **Visual Studio Code** application running in the cloud, accessible via your browser.
-It's also possible to create a codespace and use the Visual Studio Desktop application (on your PC or Mac) to connect to codespace.
-The default option is to use the browser however.
+It's also possible to create a codespace and use the VS Code desktop application (on your PC or Mac) to connect to the codespace.
+The default option is to use the browser.

 With Codespaces, you can work on most devices, as long as it has a modern browser.
 We've tested it on iPads and Android tablets, so yes you can work on your projects from anywhere.